 Documents reviewed – Crime Report and MG6

-Summary – The defendant was an occupant of a car when it was stopped by Police.
-The vehicle smelt strongly of Cannabis and so all the occupants were searched under the Misuse of Drugs Act.
-When searched three small wraps of green vegetable matter were found in the left thigh pocket of the defendant’s trousers which he admitted to Police was cannabis.
+Summary – The defendant was an occupant of a car when it was stopped by police.
+The vehicle smelt strongly of cannabis and so all the occupants were searched under the Misuse of Drugs Act.
+When searched three small wraps of green vegetable matter were found in the left thigh pocket of the defendant’s trousers which he admitted to police was cannabis.

 Observations – The panel felt this was an appropriate disposal but made comment that if it had been a Youth Conditional Caution he could have been given a condition to engage with the Youth Support Service, in order to provide him with any necessary support to prevent any future offending.